 Here’s what you need to do to ensure your boat withstands the winter and is ready for fun next year.

 Prep and Clean Your Boat

-If everything looks good, fill up the gas tank and add in some fuel stabilizer.
+If everything looks good, great!
+Fill up the gas tank and add in some fuel stabilizers.
 Then run the boat for another 15 minutes or so.
-That way the stabilizer can make its way through the entire fuel system and hopefully prevent any issues come springtime.
+By doing this, you ensure the stabilizer can make its way through the entire fuel system and hopefully prevent any issues come springtime.

 With the boat on dry land, you need to drain any and all water from it, especially if it will be stored outside or in a non-climate-controlled area.
 Mold and mildew are never a welcoming sight when boating season comes around again.

 You should also clean all areas of the boat, inside and out.
 This will help keep your paint nice and prevent corrosion.
 There are many commercial boat cleaning products out there, but most of the time you can get by with a mild detergent, plenty of water, and a little elbow grease.
 A powerful pressure washer doesn’t hurt either.

-After you’ve removed most of the grime from the boat, it’s time to dry everything down.
+After you’ve removed most of the grime from the boat, it’s time to dry everything completely.
 Park your boat in a sunny spot and get out some old towels.
 Moisture is not your friend and you want to eliminate it as much as possible before you put the boat away.

-Select a Good Location
+Select a Good Storage Location

 Many boat storage facilities offer dry rack storage for boat owners.
-This is exactly what it sounds like.
-It’s a large rack that stores dozens of boats in a dry environment all winter long.
+Dry rack storage is exactly what it sounds like — it’s a large rack that stores dozens of boats in a dry environment all winter long.
 Some are housed indoors, and others have a roof but no walls.

-Lastly, if you must store your boat outdoors get a good cover.
+Lastly, if you must store your boat outdoors get a good boat cover.
 A quality boat cover is essential if you will store the boat outdoors because it helps keep UV rays, precipitation, and animals out of the boat.